fmatthies/annotation-eval-suite/README.md

 ### Setup
 **Linux**:
 Create a `conda` [2] environment from the `annotation-viewer.yml` file with
-`conda env create -f annotation-viewer.yml -p PATH/TO/YOUR/CONDA_ENVS/FOLDER/ENV_NAME`
+`conda env create -f annotation-viewer.yml`
+This should create an environment with the name `annotation-eval-suite` (`conda info --envs` lists all environments).

-When in your `conda` environment (source activate ENV_NAME), start a local standalone server of the program with
+When in your `conda` environment (`conda` OR `source activate annotation-eval-suite`), start a local standalone server of the program with
 `python run.py`
 The viewer is then accessible from `http://127.0.0.1:5000`